MikeyLamb/ProfessionalPage/README.md

 # ProfessionalPage
-I am using this page as a CV
+I am using this page as a CV.
+My website can be found here: https://mikeylamb.github.io/ProfessionalPage/